Warren Earp: Earp vendetta

 Warren was at his parents' home in Colton, California at the time of the Gunfight at the O.K.
 Corral on October 26, 1881.
 On December 28, 1881, the Cowboys ambushed Virgil Earp, maiming him.
 Warren returned to Tombstone and was deputized by Wyatt.
 On March 18, 1882, Morgan Earp was murdered while playing billiards.
-On March 20, 1882 he joined a posse guarding Virgil and Allie as they were transported to Tucson to catch a train for California.
+On March 20, 1882, he joined a posse guarding Virgil and Allie as they were transported to Tucson to catch a train for California.
 At the station, Frank Stilwell was spotted lying in wait for Virgil and was killed.
-Pima County Justice of the Peace Charles Meyer issued warrants for the arrest of Warren, Wyatt, Doc Holliday, "Turkey Creek" Jack Johnson, and Sherman McMaster.
-The men returned to Tombstone where Cochise County Sheriff Johnny Behan found the men in the lobby of the Cosmopolitan Hotel, heavily armed, getting ready to leave town.
-He told Wyatt he wanted to see him.
-Deputy Marshal Wyatt replied: "Johnny, if you're not careful you'll see me once too often."
-On Friday the Tucson Grand Jury returned indictments naming all five men.
+On Friday the Tucson Grand Jury returned indictments naming Warren, Wyatt, Doc Holliday, "Turkey Creek" Jack Johnson, and Sherman McMaster.
+Pima County Justice of the Peace Charles Meyer issued warrants for the arrest of all five men.

+After receiving notice of the warrants, Cochise County Sheriff Johnny Behan gathered his deputies and Tombstone City Marshal Dave Neagle.
+Behan and his men met at the door of the Cosmopolitan Hotel, preparing to arrest the Earp party.
+They found the Earps exiting the lobby of the Cosmopolitan Hotel, heavily armed, on their way to pick up their horses from Montgomery's Stable.
+Behan told Deputy U.S. Marshal Earp, "Wyatt, I want to see you."
+Without stopping, Wyatt replied, "You might see me once too often."
+Behan or his posse made no attempt to stop the Earp party.
+They left Tombstone that night and during the next week killed three more Cowboys they believed responsible for attacking their brothers in a vendetta across Cochise County.
 The men were never tried or convicted.
-They left Tombstone that night and during the next week killed three more Cowboys they believed responsible for attacking their brothers in a vendetta across Cochise County.